-After instrument dispenses a reagent, software will use vacuum pulses to pull reagents through columns at a calibrated rate.
+After instrument dispenses a reagent, software will use vacuum pulses to move reagents through columns at a calibrated rate.
 Instrument has a steady vacuum level which is set by adjusting vacuum breaker.
 Typical vacuum levels are between 9 inHg and 3 inHg.
+To flow reagents delivered to column through support bed after injection software applies short vacuum pulses which pull reagents through column at a calibrated rate.
 Vacuum pulses will determine reaction time for reagents and is important to performance of instrument.

-Drain Library Entries (1): Displays saved drain types.
-These may or may not be calibrated.
+Drain Library Entries (1): Displays saved and calibrated drain types.
 Selecting a drain ID from library will display drain details in "Test Vacuum Settings" (2).

 Note: Software comes pre-configured with a working set of vacuum library entries for standard protocol scales.
-All pre-configured vacuum library entries should be reviewed prior to use.

-If user changes vacuum breaker settings, then all existing drain ID's in drain library will need to be recalibrated for new vacuum pressures.
+If user changes vacuum breaker settings, then existing drain ID's in drain library will need to be recalibrated for new vacuum pressures.

-Types of vacuum pulses
+Types of Vacuum Pulses

-Different pulse calibrations allow instrument to completely drain a full plate of synthesis columns regardless of number of active columns (1-96) on a plate.
-As columns drop out of synthesis cycle, due to difference in length, adjustments to a vacuum pulse may be necessary because empty columns may no longer be getting liquid injections.
-The empty column allows vacuum to easily dissipate and therefore makes it harder to drain remaining columns that did get injections.
+There are two types of vacuum pulses on instrument.
+Different types allow instrument to completely drain a full plate of synthesis columns regardless of number of active columns (1-12) on a plate.
+As columns drop out of synthesis cycle, due to length, then adjustments to length of a vacuum pulse may be necessary to drain remaining columns to completion since columns that have dropped out may no longer be getting liquid injections.
+This allows vacuum to easily dissipate through these empty columns and therefore makes it harder to drain remaining columns that did get injections.